ilyKenta/ThinkSync/database/README.md

 #ThinkSync
-All necesary information for the backend will be locked here
+Basic information about the backend has been loaded here namley an image showing the structure and relationships in the db